mshow34jt/wscont/README.md

 ### After container started:
 * Recommend changing default admin password via web browser to port.
 * /config/settings.py has an ALLOWED_HOSTS section that may need the IP or hostname of the grafana host/container added.
-* /config/httpd-wsgi.conf: Port number for web. (if change desired from container build setting above)
+* /config/httpd-wsgi.conf: Port number for web. (if change desired from container build setting above, 8080)